Naomi Judd, of Grammy-winning duo The Judds, dies at 76

 The daughters announced her death on Saturday in a statement provided to The Associated Press.

+Naomi Judd died near Nashville, Tennessee, said a statement on behalf of her husband and fellow singer, Larry Strickland.
+It said no further details about her death would be released and asked for privacy as the family grieves.

-The Judds were to be inducted into the Country Music Hall of Fame on Sunday.
+The Judds were to be inducted into the Country Music Hall of Fame on Sunday and they had just announced an arena tour to begin in the fall, their first tour together in over a decade.
+They also made a return to awards shows when they performed at the CMT Music Awards earlier this month.

+“Honored to have witnessed “Love Can Build a Bridge” just a few short weeks ago,” singer Maren Morris posted on Twitter on Saturday.

+“This is heartbreaking news!
+Naomi Judd was one of the sweetest people I’ve ever known,” singer Travis Tritt posted on Twitter, noting that he had worked with Judd several times on screen and during performances.

 The Judds’ hits included “Love Can Build a Bridge” in 1990,“Mama He’s Crazy” in 1984, “Why Not Me” in 1984,“Turn It Loose” in 1988, “Girls Night Out” in 1985, “Rockin’ With the Rhythm of the Rain” in 1986 and “Grandpa” in 1986.